-Students who have completed 90.2422 Local Government Law are not permitted to take this subject for credit.
+Students who have completed LAWS2420 Local Government Law are not permitted to take this subject for credit.
+(Old No. 90.242)

-90.262 Human Rights Law
+LAWS2620 Human Rights Law

 Study of measures developed for the protection of human rights within Australia and other jurisdictions and in international law, and the growing links between Australian and international human rights law.
-Topics include: the promotion of human rights in historical perspective; the constitutional status of human rights in Australian law: the moral and legal effect of international instruments such as the Universal Declaration of Human Rights; the human rights provisions in the UN Charter; the 1966 Covenants (on Economic Social and Cultural Rights, and on Civil and Political Rights) and their implementation in Australia; the evolution of new international human rights conventions, principles and processes; Australian human rights legislation and the work of particular Australian agencies such as the Human Rights and Equal Opportunities Commission and State anti-discrimination bodies.
-Alternative strategies for encouraging compliance with human rights law including coercive measures not involving the use of armed force (such as economic sanctions), and the methods adopted in . different international theories concerning human rights.
+Topics include: the promotion of human rights in historical perspective; the constitutional status of human rights in Australian law; the moral and legal effect of international instruments such as the Universal Declaration of Human Rights; the human rights provisions in the UN Charter; the 1966 Covenants (on Economic Social and Cultural Rights, and on Civil and Political Rights) and their implementation in Australia; the evolution of new international human rights conventions, principles and processes; Australian human rights legislation and the work of particular Australian agencies such as the Human Rights and Equal Opportunities Commission and State anti-discrimination bodies.
+Alternative strategies for encouraging compilance with human rights law including coercive measures not involving the use of armed force (such as economic sanctions), and the methods adopted in different international theories concerning human rights.
+(Old No. 90.262)

-90.270 The Law, Procedures and Practice of Parliament SS Hpw4 C3
+LAWS2700 The Law, Procedures and Practice of Parliament

-Prerequisite: 90.215
+Prerequisite: LAWS215

-An examination of the Australian parliamentary systems, State and Federal, and of the Acts, Regulations, Standing Orders, practices and conventions which govern: candidacy for parliament; parliamentary elections; the organization of parliamentary business; the legislative process; parliamentary privilege; contempt of parliament; the disciplinary powers of the parliament; the officers of the parliament; the offices of the parliament.
+An examination of the Australian parliamentary systems, State and Federal, and of the Acts, Regulations, Standing Orders, practices and conventions which govern: candidacy for parliament; parliamentary elections; the organization of parliamentary business; the legislative process; parliamentary privilege; contempt of parliament; the disciplinary powers of the parliament; the officers of the parliament, the officers of the parliament.
 A brief introduction to legislative drafting.
 The relationship of the UK Parliament and Australian parliaments.
 A brief comparison of the Westminster system and other parliamentary systems.
+(Old No. 90.270)